Improving the Quality of AI-Translated Subtitles

 00:00:07,902 --> 00:00:11,958

-It has been a year since the microwave imaging mission began.Advantages: Considers context, resulting in better translation quality.
+The microwave imaging mission has been ongoing for a year.Advantage: Considers context, resulting in better translation quality.

-Disadvantages: Besides wasting tokens, it may cause subtitle formatting errors in the translation, making the result no longer a valid SRT subtitle format.
-For example, English punctuation marks ,: may be incorrectly changed to Chinese punctuation, or line numbers and timestamps may be merged into one line.
+Disadvantage: Besides wasting tokens, it may also cause formatting errors in the translated subtitles, making the result an invalid SRT format.
+For example, English punctuation like , : might be incorrectly changed to Chinese punctuation, or line numbers and timestamps might be merged into a single line, etc.

-How to enable: In the software, deselect Send Complete Subtitles.
+How to enable: In the software, deselect Send Complete Subtitle Block.

 Organic molecules have been discovered in the Five Old Star System.

-It has been a year since the microwave imaging mission began.Advantages: Ensures the translation result is always a valid SRT subtitle format.
+The microwave imaging mission has been ongoing for a year.Advantage: Guarantees the translation result will be a valid SRT subtitle format.

-Disadvantages: Also obvious.
-Translating line by line cannot account for context, significantly reducing translation quality.
+Disadvantage: It's also quite obvious.
+Translating line by line cannot consider context, significantly reducing translation quality.

-To address this, the software supports translating multiple lines at once, defaulting to 15 lines of subtitles, which can partially account for context.
+To address this issue, the software supports translating multiple lines at once (default is 15 lines), which can provide some context.

-However, this introduces a new issue: Different languages have different grammar rules and sentence structures, which may cause the original 15 lines to become 14, 13, etc., especially when the preceding and following lines are part of the same sentence grammatically.
+However, this introduces a new problem: Different languages have different grammar rules and sentence structures.
+It's possible that 15 lines of original text become 14 or 13 lines after translation, especially when the first and last lines of the block are part of the same grammatical sentence.

-When the translated result does not have the same number of lines as the original subtitles, it will definitely cause subtitle confusion.
-To solve this, if the line count of the translation does not match the original, the software will re-translate line by line to ensure the line count is exactly the same, sacrificing context consideration.
+When the 15-line original subtitle block no longer has 15 lines after translation, it will certainly cause subtitle chaos.
+To solve this, if the number of lines in the translation result does not match the original, the software will revert to translating line by line, ensuring the line count remains exactly the same, sacrificing context consideration.

-Note: The issues mentioned in the first method may occur, resulting in an invalid SRT subtitle format, potentially causing parsing errors or loss of all content after the error.
+Note: The problems mentioned in the first method may occur, resulting in an invalid SRT subtitle format.
+This can lead to parsing errors or loss of all content after the error.
 It is recommended to use this method only with sufficiently intelligent models, such as GPT-4o-mini or larger models.
-If using a locally deployed model, this method is not recommended.
-Due to hardware limitations, locally deployed models are generally small, less intelligent, and more prone to formatting errors in translation results.
+For locally deployed models, this method is not recommended.
+Due to hardware limitations, locally deployed models are generally smaller and less intelligent, making them more prone to formatting errors in translation results.

 Enabling the First Translation Method:

-Menu → Tools/Options → Advanced Options → Subtitle Translation Area → Send Complete Subtitles During AI Translation
+Menu -> Tools/Options -> Advanced Options -> Subtitle Translation Section -> Send Complete Subtitle Block for AI Translation

 Adding a Glossary

-You can add your own glossary in each prompt, similar to the example below.
+You can add your own glossary to any prompt, similar to the example below.

-**During translation, be sure to use** the glossary I provide for translating terms to maintain consistency.
+**During translation, you must use** the glossary I provide for translating terms to maintain consistency.
 The specific glossary is as follows:

 * Transformer -> Transformer